mantis-software-company/rabbitmq-pdf-parser/README.md

 ### Standalone
 You can also call this library as standalone PDF parser job.
-Just set required environment variables and run `mq2mq-pdfparser`.
+Just set required environment variables and run `rabbitmq_pdfparser`.
 This usecase perfectly fits when you need run it on cronjobs or kubernetes jobs.

 **Required environment variables:**
 - MQ_HOST